 Same, same but different

 Anybody that’s backpacked through Thailand will have heard that gimmick saying plastered on cheap souvenir T-shirts all over the country.
 But that saying rings to true the longer and deeper you get into your budget backpacking life.
-There comes a point where seeing church after church, temple after temple, medieval architecture after medieval castle after castle – there are only so many you can see before you can’t stomach anymore because they all just start looking the same.
-It’s a shame to say it but there does get a point in your backpacking life where it just becomes boring.

 Are you local?